chaosdorf/chaospizza/README.md

 feedback loop is required, run:

     $ make testonly

+It is also possible to pass additional parameters to pytest, e.g. to only run model tests:

+    $ TESTOPS='-k test_models' make testonly

 **Note:** This won't check code for correctness so make sure to always lint afterwards.